 The aim of this study was to investigate the importance of non-visual, conceptual knowledge in face recognition during naturalistic viewing.
 To address this question, we compared the face recognition of characters in a movie taken from the TV series Life on Mars (LoM) in participants who had not watched it before.
 The key manipulation was to present the movie in either its Original sequence or in a Scrambled sequence.
 Our first pre-registered hypothesis was that participants who viewed the Original sequence would have a better understanding of the narrative (conceptual knowledge) compared to participants who viewed the scrambled sequence.
 Our results confirmed this hypothesis showing that participants in the Original condition had more extensive and accurate recall of the events in both the free recall and structured question scores.

 Next, we asked whether this difference in conceptual knowledge would have an effect on the ability to recognise the faces.
 There was a significant main effect of conceptual knowledge on face recognition.
 That is, participants who viewed the Original sequence had overall higher face recognition than participants who viewed the Scrambled sequence.
 However, our pre-registered hypothesis was that there would be a bigger effect of conceptual knowledge on face recognition after memory consolidation.
 To test this, we compared face recognition immediately after viewing the movie and then 4 weeks later.
 We predicted that viewing the movie in the original sequence would lead to a stronger and more robust representation of the faces.
-However, our results did not support our hypothesis of an overall effect of conceptual knowledge on face recognition following a period of consolidation.
+However, our results did not support our second pre-registered hypothesis of an overall effect of conceptual knowledge on face recognition following a period of consolidation.

-We next performed an exploratory analysis, to determine whether qualitative similarities in conceptual knowledge between participants could explain the qualitative similarities in face recognition.
+We next performed an exploratory analysis, to determine whether overlap in conceptual knowledge between participants could explain overlap in face recognition.
 To do this, we compared conceptual knowledge across participants using a semantic analysis of the text from the free recall task (Landauer et al., 1998).
-Rather, than measure overall levels of knowledge, this method measures the similarity of knowledge between participants.
+Rather, than measure overall levels of knowledge, this method measures the overlap in semantic content between participants.
 This approach has previously been shown to predict similarity in neural responses between individuals (Nguyen et al., 2019).
-Here, we asked if the similarity of conceptual knowledge across participants predicted which faces were remembered in the recognition test.
-We found that the pattern of recognition of In Show faces (that were similar to those seen during encoding) was significantly correlated with the similarity in conceptual knowledge at both the immediate and delayed timepoints.
+Here, we asked if the overlap in conceptual knowledge across participants predicted which faces were remembered in the recognition test.
+We found that the pattern of recognition of In Show faces (that were similar to those seen during encoding) was significantly correlated with the overlap in conceptual knowledge at the immediate timepoint.
 We then asked whether the relationship between conceptual knowledge and face recognition was greater after a delay.
 Interestingly, we found a greater correlation at the delayed timepoint.
 This suggests that consolidation may have an effect on the interaction between conceptual knowledge and face recognition.
 We performed the same analysis with Out of Show faces (that were visually dissimilar to those seen at encoding).
 We found no significant correlation at the immediate timepoint, but there was a significant correlation at the delayed timepoint.
 Again, this suggests that consolidation may have an effect on the interaction between conceptual knowledge and face recognition.
 Further research using these similarity measures may provide a useful way to probe the role of conceptual knowledge in face recognition